-Here, in the powderkeg of Europe, the demographic winter will hit hard – even more than elsewhere – due to a combination of extremely low fertility, high rates of emigration, widespread poverty and fast ageing rates, against the background of the lack of immigrants and asymmetric natality trends recorded within some ethnic minorities with their fast growth.
+Here, in the powder keg of Europe, the demographic winter will hit hard – even more than elsewhere – due to a combination of extremely low fertility, high rates of emigration, widespread poverty and fast ageing rates, against the background of the lack of immigrants and of asymmetric natality trends recorded within some fast-growing ethnic minorities.

 Whereas some countries may be doomed to eventually disappear entirely (Moldova and Serbia), others are likely to experience permanent changes in terms of ethnic composition (Romania) and, possibly, even religious affiliation (Bulgaria).
-Such epoch-making changes, far from impacting solely on society and economics, are set to increase the Balkans’ fragmentation and their relevance to the ongoing great-power competition.
+Such epoch-making changes, far from impacting solely on societies and economies, are set to exacerbate the Balkans’ fragmentation and the local chapter of the great-power competition.

 Bulgaria, now dubbed as the planet’s fastest-shrinking country, lost about two million people between 1989 and 2019 and the overall population is set to record a 15% resizing by 2050.
-By the end of the century – by 2100 – Bulgaria’s current population of almost seven million may start feeling the threat of extinction by reaching an estimated level of only 4.8 million.
+By the end of the century, that is by 2100, Bulgaria’s current population of almost seven million may start feeling the threat of extinction by reaching an estimated level of only 4.8 million.
 The cause behind the world’s fastest-shrinking country is easy to understand: ethnic Bulgarians are vanishing at a rate of 60,000 less Bulgarians per year, that is 164 fewer per day.

 Romania’s population may be almost halved over the same period, decreasing from the current twenty million to twelve million, or it could more than halve according to other estimates, reaching the dramatic level of five to seven million.
-Moldova is set to follow the pattern of its neighbor, due to both the constantly-low fertility rate and for the “exodus of its citizens to find work abroad,” two unlikely-to-be-solved factors which eventually might lead the population “to drop by 51.8% by 2100”.
+Moldova is set to follow the pattern of its neighbor, due to the mix of constantly-low fertility rate and mass emigration.
+The aforementioned factors, if not solved, might lead the population “to drop by 51.8% by 2100”.

-The Balkans’ identity is going to be rewritten deeply and forever by this ongoing demographic crisis.
-Indeed, the self-extinctive trends of some peoples such as ethnic Romanians and ethnic Bulgarians, is set to benefit ethnic minorities, most notably Romas and Turks, whose child-bearing propensions haven’t changed in the last decades and are not showing yet signs of decline or stabilization.
+The Balkans’ identity is going to be rewritten deeply, perhaps forever, by the demographic crisis.
+Indeed, the self-extinctive trends of some peoples, such as ethnic Romanians and ethnic Bulgarians, is set to benefit ethnic minorities, most notably Romas and Turks, whose child-bearing inclinations haven’t changed in the last decades and are failing to show any signs of decline or stabilization.

-Accordingly, countries hosting large Roma communities, like the above-mentioned Romania and Bulgaria, will witness the disappearance of their own majority’s core historical identity and become fully multinational and multi-ethnic states.
+Accordingly, countries hosting large Roma communities, like the above-mentioned Romania and Bulgaria, are very likely to witness the disappearance of their own majority’s core historical identity in order to become fully multinational and multi-ethnic states.